khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 [ping](http://linux.die.net/man/8/ping) command is an example of a setuid program.
 Ping needs the elevated permissions in order to send and receive the special network packets used in the ping network protocol.
-When the ping command is run by Android Terminal Emulator under Android 4.3 or later, the setuid/setgid feature is disabled.
+When the ping command is run by Chameleon Terminal Emulator under Android 4.3 or later, the setuid/setgid feature is disabled.
 The ping command fails because ordinary Android applications do not have permission to send or receive the network packets used in the ping network protocol.